aoog-umbc/rtsos-public/README.md

 $cd RTSOS/SOS_Callable/compile
 then try to compile the monochromatic code:
 $make
+If you get an error of missing fortran compiler, examine "Makefile" and specify the correct fortran command to F90.

 If this is good, then edit the PACE Simulator make file to set the hdf5 library paths:
 $emacs makefile_PACE_Simulator_DoubleK